Coming up next, our final news roundup and information overload hour.

 It's outrageous.

-None of this was happening under Donald Trump because his policies on the border were to enforce the law, the stay in Mexico policy, and to build border walls to prevent people from entering this country illegally.
+None of this was happening under Donald Trump because his policies on the border were to enforce the law, the stay of Mexico policy, and to build border walls to prevent people from entering this country illegally.

-These a lot of these people, if we get a Republican president, need to be sent home.
+A lot of these people, if we get a Republican president, need to be sent home.

-And and if you want to come to our country, respect our borders, respect our sovereignty, respect our laws.
+And if you want to come to our country, respect our borders, respect our sovereignty, respect our laws.

 Allow us time to do a background check on you, a health check on you.